-Critical Accounting Estimates
+Critical Accounting Estimates and Judgements

-The preparation of the financial statements requires management to make certain estimates, judgments and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statement and reported amounts of expenses during the reporting period.
-Actual outcomes could differ from these estimates.
-The financial statements include estimates which, by their nature, are uncertain.
+The preparation of the condensed interim consolidated financial statements is in conformity with IFRS which requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+Actual results may differ from these estimates.